-As part of the overall Compliance Program, SCAN conducts various anti-fraud activities as part of its FWA Program, which is administered by the Special Investigations Unit (SIU).
-The purpose of the FWA Program is to increase awareness of and improve prevention, detection, and the investigation and (as necessary) prosecution of health care fraud.
-These efforts are making a difference.
+As part of the overall Compliance Program, SCAN conducts various anti-fraud activities that are administered by its Special Investigations Unit (SIU).
+The purpose of the plan's FWA Program is to increase awareness about and improve the prevention, detection, investigation, and prosecution (as applicable) of confirmed fraud, waste, and abuse.
 Every employee is trained on FWA when newly hired and must take a refresher course every year as part of the compliance-required trainings.
-Our vigilance in this area can help protect SCAN and maintain the quality and affordability of health care.
+Our vigilance in this area can help protect SCAN and our beneficiaries, and help maintain the overall quality and affordability of health care services.